xtonousou/ship/README.md

 | mtr            | mtr                   | ~ | wget           | wget                  |

 It is required to have at least one of the following tools: `mtr tracepath traceroute`.
-The script uses standard commands included in `coreutils` so they are not checked.
+The script uses standard commands included in `coreutils` and shell builtins so they are not checked.
 It also uses `ping` to check, test and validate connection and network hosts, it requires **CAP_NET_RAW** capability to be executed.

 * Kernel must support non-raw ICMP sockets